-Analysis | Federal judge scolds USPS on vote-by-mail delays: 5 key takeaways
+Analysis | Federal judge scolds USPS on vote-by-mail delays: Five key takeaways

 Every ballot will move, regardless of postage

-The Postal Service earlier this summer warned 46 states that their ballot deadlines were “incongruous” with mail service, and that for timely ballot delivery, they should pay the 55-cent first-class rate for each ballot rather than the 22-cent marketing mail rate that the Postal Service has charged on ballots for years.
+The Postal Service earlier this summer warned 46 states that their ballot deadlines were “incongruous” with mail service and that for timely ballot delivery they should pay the 55-cent first-class rate for each ballot rather than the 22-cent marketing mail rate the Postal Service has charged on ballots for years.

-Multiple federal courts ordered the mail service to treat ballots as first-class mail regardless of their internal classification, as the agency has done for years and years.
+Multiple federal courts ordered the mail service to treat ballots as first-class mail regardless of their internal classification, as the agency has done for years.

 Sullivan’s order makes the protocol mandatory: Even if ballots do not include postage — that is, even if a voter has not paid the required cost to mail that ballot — the Postal Service is required to deliver it on time.
-In other words, the lack of a stamp will not prevent a vote from being cast, and will not prevent the Postal Service from postmarking that ballot as it would any other.
+In other words, the lack of a stamp will not prevent a vote from being cast and will not prevent the Postal Service from postmarking that ballot as it would any other.

 So, what happens now?

-If you haven’t voted yet, and you haven’t requested an absentee ballot: You should vote in person.
-It’s too late to have an absentee ballot mailed to you, and for you to fill that ballot out and return it.
+If you haven’t voted yet and you haven’t requested an absentee ballot: You should vote in person.
+It’s too late to have an absentee ballot mailed to you and for you to fill that ballot out and return it.
 You can find your local polling place here.

 If you have an absentee ballot but haven’t submitted it yet: You should submit that ballot as soon as possible.
-It’s too late, voting and postal experts say, to mail it so you should turn it in at a secure drop box (different from a public mailbox) or hand deliver it to an election office or polling place, if your state allows.
+It’s too late, voting and postal experts say, to mail it, so you should turn it in at a secure drop box (different from a public mailbox) or hand-deliver it to an election office or polling place, if your state allows.
 You can locate a drop box near you here.

 If you mailed your absentee ballot but don’t know whether it has arrived: In many states, you can sign up for ballot tracking and get a notification when election officials receive your ballot.
 But if you’re not certain, call your local board of elections and ask whether it’s been received.
 You can also go vote in person.
 You have a right under the Help America Vote Act to cast a provisional ballot, even if you voted by mail.
 There’s no guarantee that provisional ballot will count if your absentee ballot arrives on time (and don’t worry, you don’t stand a risk of double-voting), but you have a right to cast this kind of vote in person.